Educational Psychology – Meaning, Nature, Importance, Scope and MCQs | Educational Psychology Notes

 Can a teacher become an educational psychologist?

 An educational psychologist may be of interest to you as a teacher.
 An education psychologist helps students succeed in school and learn.
-Their goal is to help students achieve their full potential by providing individualized psychological services.

-A psychologist who is interested in learning, inquiry, and helping students succeed is an educational psychologist.
-In order to promote academic excellence and social justice, they make educational programs available to individuals and groups.
 Teachers can study this field in many ways, so getting a good understanding of what a teacher can gain from this study is important.

 Is educational psychology difficult?